 Shirley Stancato, New Detroit President and CEO, says this year’s awards will go to a veteran advocate for improving race relations, a champion of higher learning that brings professional writers into classrooms, and a minority-owned automotive supplier (the nation’s third largest) with a diverse workforce of 1,500.

-Yay New Detroit!
-Forty-five years, and counting, demonstrates a remarkable dedication to race relations, and comprehending the efforts of organizations, individuals, and corporations in the greater Detroit region that have made it a high priority.
+Yay, New Detroit!
+Forty-five years, and counting, demonstrate a remarkable dedication to race relations, and comprehending the efforts of organizations, individuals, and corporations in the greater Detroit region that have made it a high priority.

 What a giant step for improving race relations if additional areas saw the need for better race relations and took action as Tucson and Detroit.